-- 87. At which stage of a policy's lifecycle does the Financial Conduct Authority expect an insurer to treat the customer fairly? - A. At the proposal stage. - B. At inception of the policy. - C. At the time of a claim. - D. During the whole lifecycle. - 88.
-An insurer wishes to use a motor policyholder's personal data in connection with a proposed direct marketing campaign.
-Under the Data Protection Act 2018, it CANNOT proceed with the mailing unless it - A. ensures that all data is held electronically. - B. ensures that the policy is still valid. - C. guarantees the policyholder's anonymity. - D. gives the policyholder permission to opt in or out of the mailing. - 89.
-A transaction which is suspected of involving money laundering has been reported to and validated by a firm's Money Laundering Reporting Officer (MLRO).
-To which organisation should the MLRO report this matter? - A. The Department for Business, Energy & Industrial Strategy. - B. HM Revenue & Customs. - C. The Serious Fraud Office. - D. The National Crime Agency. - 90.
-What is the principle purpose of the Proceeds of Crime Act (2002)? - A. To empower authorities to confiscate funds where it is believed that such funds have been obtained unlawfully. - B. To enable retrieved goods which have been obtained by theft or deception to be returned to their rightful owners. - C. To evaluate the annual loss to the British economy from organised criminal activities. - D. To facilitate the conviction of persons suspected of money laundering activities. - 91.
-Which of the recognised stages of money laundering are covered by the current Money Laundering Regulations? - A. Placement only. - B. Placement and layering only. - C. Layering and integration only. - D. Placement, layering and integration. - 92.
-Under the Financial Conduct Authority's complaints-handling requirements, eligible complainants are defined as any - A. person able to refer a complaint to the Financial Services Compensation Scheme. - B. personal lines policyholder only. - C. private individual only. - D. consumers or micro businesses.
+- 87. At which stage of a policy's lifecycle does the Financial Conduct Authority expect an insurer to treat the customer fairly?

+- A. At the proposal stage.

+- B. At inception of the policy.

+- C. At the time of a claim.

+- D. During the whole lifecycle.

+- 88. An insurer wishes to use a motor policyholder's personal data in connection with a proposed direct marketing campaign.
+Under the Data Protection Act 2018, it CANNOT proceed with the mailing unless it

+- A. ensures that all data is held electronically.

+- B. ensures that the policy is still valid.

+- C. guarantees the policyholder's anonymity.

+- D. gives the policyholder permission to opt in or out of the mailing.

+- 89. A transaction which is suspected of involving money laundering has been reported to and validated by a firm's Money Laundering Reporting Officer (MLRO).
+To which organisation should the MLRO report this matter?

+- A. The Department for Business, Energy & Industrial Strategy.

+- B. HM Revenue & Customs.

+- C. The Serious Fraud Office.

+- D. The National Crime Agency.

+- 90. An individual with a criminal record has deposited a large sum of cash into a pension fund and provided no information supporting the source of the money.
+What process has most likely taken place here?

+- A. Contribution.

+- B. Foreign currency transaction.

+- C. Money laundering.

+- D. Premium collection.

+- 91. Which of the recognised stages of money laundering are covered by the current Money Laundering Regulations?

+- A. Placement only.

+- B. Placement and layering only.

+- C. Layering and integration only.

+- D. Placement, layering and integration.

+- 92. Under the Financial Conduct Authority's complaints-handling requirements, eligible complainants are defined as any

+- A. person able to refer a complaint to the Financial Services Compensation Scheme.

+- B. personal lines policyholder only.

+- C. private individual only.

+- D. consumers or micro businesses.